nulltea/kicksware-api/README.md

 When evaluating a microservice architecture style, it is important to understand that this approach is generally harder to implement, maintain, and test and requires more staff, money, and resources, but as a trade-off microservices provides one the most effective method of Horizontal scaling.
 And as a bonus you'll get higher flexibility as each new web-service can be written on any language and using any technology as long as it has some kind of communication mechanism (API).

-As for this particular project main goal was to reverce enginier evaluating proccess and build the system that would be the best possible fit for approach of microservices.
+As for this particular project main goal was to reverce enginier evaluating proccess and build the system that would be the best possible fit for MSA.

 ## Internal design